-Overhead Crane Safety Training: Overhead Travelling Cranes, Gantry Cranes, overhead crane, Jib Cranes, and Monorail Hoists are used widely for material handling.
-The safe operation of such cranes requires operators to have the knowledge and competence to avoid an accident.
+Overhead Travelling Cranes, Gantry Cranes, overhead cranes, Jib Cranes, and Monorail Hoists are used widely for material handling.

-The purpose of this guide is to raise awareness of the hazards in lifting operations and to provide the basic knowledge in the safe operation of overhead traveling cranes, gantry cranes, jib cranes, and hoists.
+The purpose of this guide is to raise awareness of the hazards in lifting operations and to provide basic knowledge in the safe operation of overhead traveling cranes, gantry cranes, jib cranes, and hoists.

 This guide is intended to be used by crane operators and supervisors to promote safe lifting operations in the handling of Overhead Travelling Cranes, Gantry Cranes, Jib Cranes, and Hoists.